Sir William Hamilton, 9th Baronet: Place in thought

-Hamilton regarded logic as a purely formal science; it seemed to him an unscientific mixing together of heterogeneous elements to treat as parts of the same science the formal and the material conditions of knowledge.
+Hamilton regarded logic as a purely formal science; it seemed to him an unscientific mixing of heterogeneous elements to treat as parts of the same science the formal and the material conditions of knowledge.
 He was quite ready to allow that on this view logic cannot be used as a means of discovering or guaranteeing facts, even the most general, and expressly asserted that it has to do, not with the objective validity, but only with the mutual relations, of judgments.
 He further held that induction and deduction are correlative processes of formal logic, each resting on the necessities of thought and deriving thence its several laws.
-The only logical laws which he recognised were the three axioms of identity, noncontradiction, and excluded middle, which he regarded as severally phases of one general condition of the possibility of existence and, therefore, of thought.
-The law of reason and consequent he considered not as different, but merely as expressing metaphysically what these express logically.
-He added as a postulate—which in his theory was of importance--"that logic be allowed to state explicitly what is thought implicitly." in logic, Hamilton is known chiefly as the inventor of the doctrine of the "quantification of the predicate," i.e. that the judgment "All A is B " should really mean "All A is all B," whereas the ordinary universal proposition should be stated "All A is some B." This view, which was supported by Stanley Jevons, is fundamentally at fault since it implies that the predicate is thought of in its extension; in point of fact when a judgment is made, e.g. about men, that they are mortal ("All men are mortal"), the intention is to attribute a quality (i.e. the predicate is used in connotation).
-In other words, we are not considering the question "what kind are men among the various things which must die?" (as is implied in the form "all men are some mortals") but "what is the fact about men?"
+The only logical laws he recognised were the three axioms of identity, noncontradiction, and excluded middle, which he regarded as several phases of one general condition of the possibility of existence and, therefore, of thought.
+He considered the law of reason and consequence not as different, but merely as expressing metaphysically what these express logically.
+He added as a postulate—which in his theory was of importance--"that logic be allowed to state explicitly what is thought implicitly." in logic, Hamilton is known chiefly as the inventor of the doctrine of the "quantification of the predicate," i.e. that the judgment "All A is B " should really mean "All A is all B," whereas the ordinary universal proposition should be stated "All A is some B." This view, which Stanley Jevons supported, is fundamentally at fault since it implies that the predicate is thought of in its extension; in point of fact when a judgment is made, e.g., about men, that they are mortal ("All men are mortal"), the intention is to attribute a quality (i.e. the predicate is used in connotation).
+In other words, we are not considering the question "What kind are men among the various things which must die?" (as implied in the form "all men are some mortals") but "what is the fact about men?"
 We are not stating a mere identity (see further, e.g., H. W. B. Joseph, Introduction to Logic, 1906, pp. 198 foll.).